The people of Finland are open, sincere, and enthusiastic, although they may tell you the opposite.

 It is a culture that makes a place unique.
 When we are talking about Finland, Finnish society, and Finns, what are the Finns like?

-Without a specific order and varying degrees of usefulness, I summarized my observations into a list of 8 cultural facts of Finnish society.
+Without a specific order and varying degrees of usefulness, I summarized my observations into a list of 8 cultural facts about Finnish society.

 Since culture is the root of Finnish society, you must greet them often.
 If you are looking for a suitable platform to learn basic expressions such as "Hello" in Finnish and "Thank you" in Finnish, please install the Ling App or SimplyLearn by Simya Solutions now.